When installing from the internet, we recommend downloading and running install-tl-windows.exe.

 For users of Windows XP, the 2017 edition is the last one which they still can use.

 On Windows, TL includes a minimal Perl setup.
 It is sufficient for running the TL infrastructure programs written in Perl, such as the installer and tlmgr, but it is not sufficient to run every Perl script.
-Scripts that come as part of TeX packages usually require additional modules, and it is not feasible to satisfy all those dependencies—especially since the particular version of Windows can change what's needed.
+Scripts that come as part of TeX packages may require additional modules, and it is not feasible to satisfy all those dependencies—especially since the particular version of Windows can change what's needed.

 Therefore, if you need to run other Perl scripts and the included Perl does not have all the modules, you need to install a full Perl distribution.